Change

 c.
 Country risk

-The Group’s perception is that the importance of this item is rising, due to increasing uncertainty such as the impact of the situation involving Russia and Ukraine, political changes in Myanmar, political conflicts between U.S. and China, and expanding impact of economic security issues etc.
+The Group perceives that increasing uncertainty such as growing tensions in the Middle East, Ukraine, and Taiwan, political conflicts between the U.S. and China, and the expanding impact of economic security issues, among other factors.

 d.
 Economic security